 The emissions of source category 2 Industrial processes and product use have increased from 1990 to 2013.
-They declined between 2013 and 2015 and since then, they are increasing again (Table 4-1).
+Since then they show a decreasing tendency, with a slight increase in 2017 and 2018 (Table 4-1).

 Figure 4-1 Liechtenstein's GHG emissions of sector 2 Industrial processes and product use.
 Note that there are no emissions in sectors 2A, 2B, 2C, 2E and 2H.